tryvey/jt-design-folio-v1/public/content/case-studies/xero.md

 **The Challenge**

 Xero had 3.49 million subscribers and A$1.3 billion in annual revenue, but was missing a massive opportunity with 10 million sole traders who found traditional accounting software too complex and irrelevant.
+Designing for the Gig Economy

 **The Problem**